zxing-cpp/zxing-cpp/README.md

 ### For Android NDK
 Note: The original Java-only ZXing project has a very good support for Android, whether you want to use it as external app via Intent or directly integrated into your app.
-You should consider using it first before trying this project since involving with NDK is always more complex than Java-only code.
-For performance matter except for specific usecase, you won't notice the difference.
+You should consider using it first before trying this library since involving with native code is always more complex than Java-only code.
+Performance-wise, except for specific usecases, you won't notice the difference!

-1. Check wrappers/android/jni/Application.mk and adjust for your project.
+1. Edit wrappers/android/jni/Application.mk and adjust for your project.
-2. In command line, cd to wrappers/android and type `ndk-build` (or `ndk-build -j <number of your CPU cores>`)
+2. On command line, being in wrappers/android, type `ndk-build` (or `ndk-build -j <number of your CPU cores>`)

-The results will be in `libs` folder.
-Java interfaces are in `java` folder.
+3. Copy files in `libs` and `java` into corresponding folders of your Android project.